drros84/coal_dp_app/README.md

 ### Overview

-Motivation
+Motivation:

 - This project is motivated by a historical example of the surge in coal mining investment in Mozambique in the late 2000s'.
+This example uses this scenario as a backdrop for creating a dynamic programming algorithm to model the optimal behaviour of mining companies starting mining operations in Mozambique.

 The objectives of our project are to: